-The Administration and Conference Center (ACC), on the St. Thomas Campus, officially opened on October 1, 2007.
+The Administration and Conference Center (ACC), on the Orville E. Kean Campus, officially opened on October 1, 2007.
 The building, formerly known as the Leo M. Harvey Student Center, was originally constructed in 1938.
 Renovations began on the three-story structure in 2005 to reprogram and expand the building from 20,000 sq. ft to 31,000 sq.ft.
-The ACC serves as the main administrative center for the campus housing Office of the President, Office of the Provost, Board of Trustees Liaison, Office of the Vice Provost for Research and Public Service, Administration and Finance, Accounting, Purchasing, Human Resources, Public Relations, Sponsored Programs and Title III, IT Data Center, Access and Enrollment Services, and Office of Campus Operations, as well as three conference rooms.
-Access and Enrollment Services-which includes Admissions, Registrar and Financial Aid services-and the Cashier's Office, located on the first floor, serve as a one-stop service for students.
+The ACC serves as the main administrative center for campus housing, Office of the President, Office of the Provost, Board of Trustees Liaison, Office of the Vice Provost for Research and Public Service, Administration and Finance, Accounting, Purchasing, Human Resources, Public Relations, Sponsored Programs and Title III, IT Data Center, Access and Enrollment Services, and Office of Campus Operations, as well as three conference rooms.
+Access and Enrollment Services, a unit of Administration and Finance, is also located on the first floor of the ACC.